 Florida Erosion Control Products

-Florida-based project sites must use erosion control products to comply with water quality regulations, according to the federal Environmental Protection Agency’s Clean Water Act and Florida state laws.
+Florida-based construction project sites must use erosion control products to comply with water quality compliance regulations, according to the federal Environmental Protection Agency’s Clean Water Act and Florida state laws.
 Compliance includes aquiring several local and federal permits.
-We can help meet those permit requirements with our erosion control products: Triton Type 1, 2, & 3 DOT Silt Curtains, Staked Turbidity Barriers, Coir Products and Stormwater BMPs.
+We can help meet those permit requirements with our erosion control products: Triton Type 1, 2, and 3 DOT Silt Curtains, Staked Turbidity Barriers, Coir Products, and Stormwater BMPs.
 These permits and products, along with knowledge of the state and federal water laws, are essential to avoid significant fines or project shut downs.
 So, what are these laws?

 Clean Water Act for a Cleaner America

 On the federal level, the Clean Water Act (CWA) regulates industrial, construction and municipal activity surrounding lakes, rivers, pond, coastlines and other flowing bodies of water.
 Before this act was made law in 1972, runoff from stormwater was polluting many U.S. waterways with pesticides, oil, metals, fertilizers, bacteria and other pollutants.
 The CWA implemented pollution control by setting acceptable standards, making it illegal to discharge contaminants from a point source into> waterways without a permit, and developing a structure for regulating and preventing the pollution.

 Under the CWA, a National Pollutant Discharge Elimination System (NPDES) Permit was created and is now required.
 The permit mandates the use of Best Management Practices (BMPs) to prevent the spread of harmful pollutants into public waters.
 For more information about types of pollutants, please visit our Erosion Control Regulations and Resources page.
 The benefits of effective management and improved water quality include: protecting public health, flood control, water conservation, and the protection of environmentally-sensitive areas such as wetlands.